napalm-automation/napalm-yang/docs/root/supported_models/dynamic_models.rst

 Profiles
 ========

-Profiles are responsible from mapping native data/configuration to a YANG model and viceversa.
+Profiles are responsible from mapping native data/configuration to a YANG model and vice versa.
 Below you can find links to all the profiles so you can inspect what each one does.

 .. raw:: html